Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

   4. TeraTerm execution program will be generated in teraterm\visualc\bin directory if the building is successful.

+* How to build TeraTerm Menu
+  To build TeraTerm Menu source code is shown in the following step:
+  And you need Visual Studio .NET 2003(VC++7.1) to build.

+  1. Checkout TeraTerm source code from SourceForge(http://sourceforge.jp/projects/ttssh2/).
+  2. Open teraterm\source\ttmenu\ttpmenu.sln with Visual Studio.
+  3. Build TeraTerm Menu solution.
+  4. TeraTerm Menu execution program will be generated in teraterm\source\ttmenu directory if the building is successful.

 * Development Environment
   OS: Windows XP Professional
   Compiler: Visual Studio .NET 2003